Fort Leavenworth: Reconstruction and Indian wars

 Artillery Battery at Fort Leavenworth, Kansas.

 In 1866, the U.S. Congress authorized the formation of four black regiments, which were the 24th and 25th Infantry Regiments and the 9th and 10th Cavalry Regiments.
 The 10th Cavalry Regiment was formed at Fort Leavenworth under the command of Col. Benjamin Grierson.
 Today, a statue of a cavalry rider stands at Fort Leavenworth in tribute to the "Buffalo Soldier" of the 9th and 10th Cavalry Regiments.
 Just off Fort Leavenworth in the City of Leavenworth, The Richard Allen Cultural Center, housed in a former home of a Buffalo Soldier, also highlights the history of the Buffalo Soldiers and African-Americans serving in the U.S. Army.

 The United States Disciplinary Barracks, now a maximum-security military prison, was established in 1875 under the command of Lt.
 Col. Edmund Rice.

 In 1877 some 400 Nez Perce were shipped to Fort Leavenworth after being pursued and captured in the Nez Perce War.
 In 1889 they were sent to Tonkawa, Oklahoma.

 The fort's first Catholic church was built in 1871 and was later replaced by St. Ignatius Chapel in 1889.
 St. Ignatius Chapel was destroyed by fire in December 2001.
 The first Protestant chapel, Memorial Chapel, was built by prison labor in 1878 of stone quarried on post.
 The round window behind the chapel's front altar was intentionally installed slightly askew by an inmate who was angry at his work boss.
 This chapel has brass cannon embedded in the walls at the sides of the church, and photos of many of the officers involved in the early history of the fort, including some of the Custer family.

 In 1881, Gen. William T. Sherman established the School of Application for Cavalry and Infantry.
 That school evolved into the U.S. Army Command and General Staff College.

 The Western Branch National Military Home ("old soldiers' home"), now called the Veterans Medical Center, or Dwight D. Eisenhower Medical Center Historic District was established in 1885 as part of the National Home for Disabled Volunteer Soldiers system.
-The soldier home is closely associated with the nearby cemetery that became the Fort Leavenworth National Cemetery in 1973.
+The soldier home is closely associated with the nearby cemetery that became the Leavenworth National Cemetery in 1973.